osrf/gazebo_tutorials/guided_i/tutorial3.md

 Models with textures and 3D meshes can improve your visual experience, and more importantly improve the realism of an environment.
-Simulated cameras that feed information to vision processing algorithms will benefit from models that appear realisitic as well.
+Simulated cameras that feed information to vision processing algorithms will benefit from models that appear realistic as well.

-In this section, we will use 3D meshes available on the Velodyne website to improve the visual apperance of our model.
-More manufactures are making 3D meshes available, however it can sometimes be difficult to find an exisitng mesh.
-In thses cases you can try your hand at mesh creation, work with an artist, or contact the manufacturer directly.
+In this section, we will use 3D meshes available on the Velodyne website to improve the visual appearance of our model.
+More manufactures are making 3D meshes available, however it can sometimes be difficult to find an existing mesh.
+In these cases you can try your hand at mesh creation, work with an artist, or contact the manufacturer directly.

 Velodyne has a [STEP file](http://velodynelidar.com/docs/drawings/HDL32E_Outline_Model.STEP) for the HDL-32 located on [their